 - Foreign Bank Account Report (FBAR): US citizens are required to submit a Foreign Bank Account Report (FBAR) to the US Treasury each year for foreign bank accounts or "foreign financial accounts" with a total value of $ 10,000.

 The US imposes severe penalties on individuals and institutions that do not meet AML requirements or intentionally neglect them.
-In America, any person who intentionally violates BSA regulations is sentenced to 250,000 USD or up to 5 years in prison.
+Any person who intentionally violates BSA regulations is sentenced to 250,000 USD or up to 5 years in prison in America.

 Comply with AML Laws with Sanction Scanner